 The historic center was rebuilt with help from volunteers and exemplary mobilization of the Poles, even though in the city of one million inhabitants, after the war, thousands more lived.
 It is said that in the years when they recovered the bricks from the ruins, every inhabitant of Warsaw breathed the equivalent of 4 bricks a year.

 Most buildings were built up until 1955, but the project continued many years later.
-Thus, for example, the Royal Castle in the heart of the city, although it has a history beginning in the 14th century, has only 34 years of existence.
+Thus, for example, the Royal Castle in the heart of the city, although it has a history beginning in the 14th century, has about 40 years of existence.
 Less than some of us. 🙂

-If you like these photos from above, I took them from the terrace of the St. Anne’s Church tower (you will find it like Widokowy Terrace, Old Town Observation Terrace or St Anne’s Bell Tower and is just across from the Royal Castle) .
+If you like photos from above like the ones you can see in this Instagram post, I took them from the terrace of the St. Anne’s Church tower (you will find it like Widokowy Terrace, Old Town Observation Terrace or St Anne’s Bell Tower and is just across from the Royal Castle) .
 I like the places where you can look from the height so the 6 zlots seemed to be well spent for the 360 degree panorama.
 Even the 150 climbing steps were worth it.

 Today, The Royal Castle is a museum with collections of painting, sculpture, ceramics, watches, fabrics, or numismatics, and is free to visit every Wednesday.
 There is also a permanent exhibition about the reconstruction of the old town, where the entrance is always free.